anuragmt20/ESP32-HTTP-Server/README.md

 # Smart Home Automation

-A complete ESP32-based web server project that allows you to control the built-in LED and monitor device status through a web interface.
+A complete ESP32-based web server project that allows you to control the home appliances and monitor device status through a web interface.

 ## 📋 Project Overview
 This project turns your ESP32 into a web server that: